microsoft/DynamicTelemetry/docs/docs/Demos.0.DynamicID.md

 ### Contrasting C# that makes use of Durable ID's, with C# that does not\*\*

-Let\'s examine code that makes use a durable identifier versus one that doesn\'t.
+Let's examine code that makes use a durable identifier versus one that doesn't.
 We'll inspect both in Application Insights, so we can spot the difference.

-It\'s important to understand that Dynamic Telemetry functions with and without a DurableID, however the experience without is less enjoyable and less efficient.
+It's important to understand that Dynamic Telemetry functions with and without a DurableID, however the experience without is less enjoyable and less efficient.
 Following best practices is highly encouraged.